 MATCHING_THRESHOLD (optional)

 The match threshold sets a limit to the difference between matching windows.
 A value of 0 means no difference (a perfect match).
-Set this property to a lower value to increase confidence and to decrease mismatches.
+Set this parameter to a lower value to increase confidence and to decrease mismatches.
 Set it to a higher value to capture finer details at the possible cost of more mismatches.
 The default value is 15.

 MINIMUM_OVERLAP (optional)